tez-capital/docs.tez.capital_content/en/tezbake/tutorials/failover-procedure.md

 Connect your backup signer to the backup computer:

 **For TezSign:**

+If the backup SD card is newly flashed, restore the `tezsign` folder from the `data` partition backup before using it.
+See [Back Up and Restore TezSign Data](/tezsign/tutorials/back-up-and-restore-data/).

 ```bash
 # Initialize if not already done
 tezbake setup-tezsign --init --platform